Little Navmap Logo

 Saves the flight plan into the current LNMPLN file.
 This format allows to store all flight plan attributes of Little Navmap.
 Disabled if no flight plan has been loaded or created.

-You can disable this behavior in the options dialog on page Flight Plan by unchecking Avoid overwriting Flight Plan with not matching departure and destination.
+You can disable this behavior in the options dialog on page Files by deselecting Avoid overwriting Flight Plan with not matching departure and destination.

 Note